khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/dependencies/index.md

     ```

 !!! tip
-    This is just standard Python, it's called a "type alias", it's actually not specific to **FastAPI**.
+    This is just standard Python, it's called a "type alias", it's actually not specific to **ReadyAPI**.

-    But because **FastAPI** is based on the Python standards, including `Annotated`, you can use this trick in your code. 😎
+    But because **ReadyAPI** is based on the Python standards, including `Annotated`, you can use this trick in your code. 😎

 The dependencies will keep working as expected, and the **best part** is that the **type information will be preserved**, which means that your editor will be able to keep providing you with **autocompletion**, **inline errors**, etc. The same for other tools like `mypy`.